UPAC REQUESTOR HANDBOOK

 The student organization with standing allocation status

-- submits a formal petition to the Chair of UPAC in writing prior to December 1st requesting a change of allocation status to general, effective the beginning of the next academic year.
+• submits a formal petition to the Chair of UPAC in writing prior to December 1st requesting a change of allocation status to general, effective the beginning of the next academic year.

-- violates UPAC or SFB policy.
+• violates UPAC or SFB

-- no longer has the sole purpose of serving a campus-wide programming need that contributes to the well-rounded experience of all University Park students.
+• no longer has the sole purpose of serving a campus-wide programming need that contributes to the well-rounded experience of all University Park students.

-The organization will be notified by the UPAC Overall Chair if any of the previous criteria are met, if the UPAC Leadership Team will be proposing the removal of the organization’s standing allocation status, and when the information will be presented to a full UPAC committee.
-The organization will be given the opportunity to address the Committee pertaining to the proposed removal of the organization’s standing allocation status and may be asked questions by the Committee members.
+The organization will be notified by the UPAC Chair if any of the previous criteria are met, if the UPAC Leadership Team will be proposing the removal of the organization’s standing allocation status, and when the information will be presented to a full UPAC committee.
+The organization will be given the opportunity to address the Committee concerning the proposed removal of the organization’s standing allocation status and may be asked questions by the Committee members.
 The Committee will discuss and debate as needed, followed by a closed voting session.
 A two-thirds (2/3) vote is required.
 If standing allocation status is lost, the status transition will be effective at the beginning of the next academic year.

 Student organizations that lose standing allocation status are eligible to submit general allocation requests.
 An organization may submit to regain standing allocation status the following academic year using the procedure outlined in this document.